sebmourlhou/oidc-client/configuration.md

 Audience configuration.

-Allows you to give an alias to an audience rather than using the technical identifier.
+Gives an alias to an audience rather than using the technical identifier.

 For example :